anvilproject/anvil-portal/content/submitting-data/submitting-data-intro.md

 ---
+title: "
-title: "Submitting Data"
+ Contribute Data"
 ---

-[Upload your own data](/data/data-submission) to AnVIL utilizing access controlled sharing mechanisms.
+Work with the AnVIL team to [contribute your consortium's](/data/data-submission)  data to AnVIL.